-Here's exactly how she's made all her money over the years and how she likes to spend it.
+Here's exactly how Brit made all her money over the years and how she likes to spend it.

 In fact, her first two albums were so successful she earned almost $10 million in advance for her third, In the Zone.
 Her other albums, Britney, Blackout, Circus, Femme Fatale, Britney Jean, and Glory, only racked up more sales.

-Britney is the fourth best-selling artist in the U.S. according to Nielsen tracking.
+Britney is the fourth best-selling artist in the U.S., per Nielsen tracking.
 She has sold nearly 150 million records worldwide, according to Billboard.

-Yeah.
-Brit can do it all.
-In July, the superstar announced she is releasing a memoir in October 2023 titled The Woman In Me.
-Upon her announcement, the book immediately shot to a bestseller on Amazon.
+Yeah, Brit can do it all.
+In July, the superstar announced she is releasing a memoir, titled The Woman In Me, in October 2023.
+Upon her announcement, the book immediately became a bestseller on Amazon.

-It's unclear exactly how much the singer is earning off of her book sales, but Variety reported that the book deal agreement was "record-breaking" and earned Britney around $15 million.
+It's unclear exactly how much the singer will ultimately earn from her book sales, but Variety reported that the book deal agreement was "record-breaking" and earned Britney around $15 million.

-ICYDK, there's currently a jukebox musical running on Broadway full of Britney's songs.
+ICYDK, a jukebox musical full of Britney's songs recently made its Broadway debut.
 The musical, Once Upon A One More Time, was apparently an idea of the singer's own invention, according to Variety.
-It uses Britney's catalogue to tell a fantastical, modernized story of well-known princesses, including Cinderella and Snow White.
+The musical used Britney's catalogue to tell a fantastical, modernized story of well-known princesses, including Cinderella and Snow White.

-It's not known exactly how much Brit is raking in from ticket sales, but she must be earning quite a bit.
-The contract stipulations were negotiated post-conservatorship, per Variety, so it's likely this is one of Britney's biggest money-earning projects in several years.
+The show's final performance was on September 3, 2023, and it's not known exactly how much Brit raked in from total ticket sales.
+The contract stipulations were negotiated post-conservatorship, per Variety, so it's likely this was one of Britney's biggest money-earning projects in several years.

 She has headlined 10 concert tours throughout her career.
-Her most recent, 2018's Piece of Me Tour, grossed an estimated $54.6 million.
+Brit's most recent, 2018's Piece of Me Tour, grossed an estimated $54.6 million.

 Overall, Britney has earned around $458 million from touring alone, according to Forbes.

-Britney started a four-year residency in 2013.
-The gig earned her around $400,000 per night, according to The Daily Mail.
-When she left, she had earned more than $140 million in revenue.
+In 2013, Britney began a four-year residency, where she reportedly earned around $400,000 per night, according to The Daily Mail.
+When she left, she had raked in more than $140 million in revenue.
 Her final performance alone brought in $1.1 million, which is a record for a single theater Las Vegas residency show.

 Britney was set to start a new Las Vegas residency, "Domination," at a $507,000-a-concert rate.
-However, she put it on hold due to her father's health issues, and never occurred.
+However, she put it on hold due to her father's health issues, and it has yet to happen.

 Britney's Army is doing more than buying music and concert tickets.
-Her website sells everything from shirts with Britney's image to wine glasses with "sip me baby one more time" engraved.
+Her website sells everything from shirts with Britney's image to wine glasses engraved with "sip me baby one more time."
+(File under: NEED.)